holdencasey7/Hangman/README.md

 A basic letter guessing word game in C

 Current known bugs:
+Number of incorrect guesses undercounts in some instances

 Current known missing features:
 Allow a set number of incorrect guesses